 This winter feeding sugar cake recipe is an alternative to making fondant to feed your bees.
 From what I read in beekeeping magazines and online forums, it seems many people are moving to simple cakes of sugar, an alternative to sugar candy, which is a pain to make.
-We use these cakes in our winter insulated inner covers, here’s a how-to video and plans for our insulated inner covers.
+We use these cakes in our winter insulated inner covers.

 I use shallow foil cake pans to make these sugar cakes, you can use whatever you want, or you could just hand form them into patties or rounds.

 My point here being you don’t need to use foil pans for molds, you can free form the things, I just like how the foil holds the sugar cakes together, and are easy to transport in my truck.

 To make what I call sugar cake is pretty simple:

 - Take a 5 lb bag of white sugar

 - Mix it in a bowl with 7.5 ounces of water and a few drops of an essential oil mix. our honeybee essential oil recipe below

 - Mix the water in well

 - Spread into the foil pans, or drop onto wax paper or paper plates and make round sugar mounds.

 Depending on how warm and humid your house is these dry overnight or a few days.
 Sometimes they crumble and crack, I think this is due to the moisture content of the bag of sugar you are using.
 Chunks of sugar cake are fine, the bees don’t care, really.